Valkea/OC_P1/README.md

 In order to use this script, you need to follow the steps below:

+### First,
-First, let's duplicate the project github repository
+let's duplicate the project github repository

 ```bash
 >>> git clone https://github.com/Valkea/OC_P1.git
 >>> cd OC_P1
 ```

+### Secondly,
-Secondly, let's create a virtual environment and install the required Python librairies
+let's create a virtual environment and install the required Python libraries

 ```bash
 >>> python3 -m venv venv